 From the vast and colorful imagination of Mary Engelbreit springs a Mother Goose world bursting with warmth and humor.

 All the favorite time-honored characters are here — Little Bo-Peep, Humpty Dumpty, Old King Cole, Jack and Jill, and many, many more, along with such treats as a mouse running up the clock, piggies going to market, and children dancing round the mulberry bush.

 As complete as can be with one hundred rhymes in all, this is truly a book to treasure.
 It’s a masterful collection of the adorable, the zany, and the beautiful that will be cherished for generations.

 Like these Mother Goose books?
-Find even more engaging book lists for kids with more than 100 book-themed reading lists!
+Find more engaging book lists for toddlers on Mommy Evolution!

 Mother Goose Study Unit